Charles-75/TensorFlow-Hub-formation/README.md

 # TensorFlow-Hub-formation

-A TensorFlow-Hub formation for graduate students attending the NLP course at Sogang University.
+A TensorFlow-Hub formation made by myself for graduate students attending the NLP course at Sogang University.

 This presentation introduces TensorFlow really quickly then goes through TensorFlow-Hub's modules by helping people understands the following questions : what is this library used for ?
 Why could it be useful in my NLP project ? and finally how to use them ?